Itemized Tax Deductions for 2022

 2. Long-term Care Insurance Premiums

-Long term care premiums are different than medical expenses.
+Long term care or LTC premiums are different than medical expenses.
 These insurance premiums are deductible to the extent that the premiums exceed 10% of your adjusted gross income (AGI.
 There is a limit based on your age, and it must be for qualified long term care insurance.
+The total amount is added to your medical expense deduction and then combined on Schedule A.

-Deductions for state and local sales tax (SALT), income, and property taxes can be itemized on Schedule A. The total amount you are claiming for state and local sales, income, and property taxes cannot exceed $10,000.
+Deductions for state and local sales tax (SALT) or income and property taxes can be itemized on Schedule A. The total amount you are claiming for state and local sales, income, and property taxes cannot exceed $10,000.
+This means you can deduct up to $10,000 paid in local taxes, state taxes, and sales taxes paid during the year.

 For example:

-If you paid $3,210 of property taxes on your home residence, it would be to your advantage to deduct this amount if it is above your standard deduction.
+If you paid $3,210 in property taxes on your home residence, it would be to your advantage to deduct this amount if it is above your standard deduction when combined with your other itemized deductions.

 Home mortgage interest is the interest you paid on debt taken out to buy, build, or improve your home.
-Just to be clear, you can only deduct the interest you paid on your mortgage debt, not on the debt amount.
+You can only deduct the interest you paid on your mortgage debt, not on the debt amount.
 The interest amount is reported to you on Form 1098 provided for the year by your mortgage company.

 A. For home mortgage debt taken out on or after December 15, 2017: Your home mortgage interest deduction is limited to the following debt amounts: $750,000 (Single, Married Filing Joint/Qualifying Widow/Widower, Head of Household) and $375,000 (Married Filing Separately).